RalfiSlask/Fullstack-QuirkReads/Checklist.md

 ### Users

-1. Login user - 401 if password is wrong
+1. Modify: Login user - 401 if password is wrong \*

 ### Products

-1. Create product - If no token = 401
+1. Modify: Create product - If no token = 401
-2. Get products from category
+2. Get products from category \*
-3. Create category
+3. Create category \*
-4. Get all categories
+4. Get all categories \*

 ### Orders

-1. Get all orders - If no key no access to orders
+1. Modify: Get all orders - If no key no access to orders \*
-2. Add order for specific user - dynamic user id
+2. Modify: Add order for specific user - dynamic user id
-3. Get orders for specific user - no key will result in no access
+3. Get orders for specific user - no key will result in no access \*